day8/re-frame/README.md

 We wondered: what should the rest of the architecture look like?
 So we read up on [Flux], [Pedestal App], [Hoplon], [OM], [Elm], etc and slowly re-frame emerged.

+## Correct Acronym?

+So, re-frame really isn't MVC.
+Or MVVM.
+Or MVP.
+Or any of those.

+But, "Mike", you say, "I've read the document once and there's clearly a 'V' bit and there's a layer which is
+'C' related, and definitely an 'M'.
+How can it not be MVC?"

+Yeah, but none of these bits are objects, they are pure functions, and and they are all wired together via reactive data flows.
+It is just such a different paradigm from traditional MVC (Trust me, I've programmed MVC in Smalltalk, and a lot of pale imitations since).

+Calling it MVC would just be confusing.
+We need an alternative.

+Perhaps it is a RACES framework - Reactive-Atom Component Event Subscription framework (I love the smell of acronym in the morning).

+Or, if we distill to a pure essence, DDATWD - Derived Data All The Way Down.

 ## Nothing New